ForgeGit/ignite_wotlk/README.md

 #### **Tl,dr:**

 <ins> Ignite **vomit**</ins> happens randomly to your ignite damage, and it <ins>is a DPS gain</ins>.
-Intentionally manipulating this bug in our favor seems unrealistic, if not impossible, until someone can replicate it consistently.
+Intentionally manipulating this bug in our favor seems unrealistic, if not impossible, until someone can replicate it consistently AND demonstrate it can be used in a real scenario.

 ### What is "vomit"?